gedeschaines/IK_Solver/README.md

 [ffmpeg](https://ffmpeg.org/) or avconv from [Libav](https://github.com/libav/libav),
 is required to record graphic animations.

-The following images and hyperlinked video clips depict the motion of two dimensional (2D) and three dimensional (3D) five revolute joint, 4-link serial chains (blue line) as the end-effector moves from its initial position (green line) towards a moving target (red x).
+The following images and hyperlinked video clips depict the motion of two-dimensional (2D) and three-dimensional (3D) five revolute joint, 4-link serial chains (blue line) as the end-effector moves from its initial position (green line) towards a moving target (red x).
 Although 14 simulation seconds (140 frames \@ 10FPS) are shown, it only took 2.8 and 5.44 seconds for the 2D and 3D link chains respectively to reach the target.
 In